The Wilderness Advanced First Aid (WAFA) course is for those who travel hours away from help with limited resources.

 Learning outcomes

-Learn advanced medical treatments for wilderness settings.
+Learn medical treatments for wilderness settings.
 Emphasis is on providing care for extended periods while waiting for additional resources.

 - Learn through hands-on training sessions, as well as classroom lecture and discussion